Skip to main content

 How much does it cost to build a fitness app in 2026?

 A basic workout tracker costs $25,000-$50,000 and takes 10-14 weeks.
-A wellness super app with AI coaching, wearable sync, nutrition tracking, and social features runs $120,000-$250,000 over 6-9 months.
-The biggest cost variables are wearable SDK integration and real-time data processing architecture.
+A wellness super app with AI coaching, wearable sync, nutrition tracking and social features runs $120,000-$250,000 over 6-9 months.
+What moves the cost most is wearable SDK integration and the real-time data processing architecture underneath it.

 What features do successful fitness apps include?